Damien-Bouet/Piano-Transcription-mp3-to-midi/README.md

 ---
 # What it is doing :
+The pipeline is detailed in the notebooks, from the dataset preprocessing to the training and testing.

 ## 1. Creation and augmentation of the dataset
 I used in this project a dataset of simple piano songs which can be found on ![Kaggle](https://www.kaggle.com/datasets/kamilain/simple-midis).